What Is an Ink Brush?

 The artist grinds an ink stick on an ink stone and adds water in traditional Chinese calligraphy and painting.
 The artist has the ability to create ink with varying degrees of opacity.
 The opacity of the ink, or its darkness or lightness, is a critical factor in creating shading and tone in Chinese and Japanese paintings.

-East Asian calligraphy and painting were heavily influenced Chinese style.
+East Asian calligraphy and painting were heavily influenced by Chinese style.
 According to some accounts, the first well-known calligrapher in Japan was a Chinese man.
-Ink brushes were used both the Chinese and the Japanese for calligraphy and painting.
+Ink brushes were used by both the Chinese and the Japanese for calligraphy and painting.
 After a while, the Japanese developed their own style, which was less structured and more fluid than the Chinese style.